timothe/tailscale/README.md

 6. (optional) Show result with a disapproved subnet

 * Disapprove the subnet on the Tailscale console
-* Run the curl or SSH command
+* Run the curl command

-They should time out, which proves the service is behind the Tailscale subnet.
+It should time out, which proves the service is behind the Tailscale subnet.

+7. (optional) Show result without connecting to Tailscale

+* Disconnect Tailscale from the local machine
+* Run the SSH command

+It will fail, which proves SSH is not possible without authentication through Tailscale.

 ## How to tear down